-In this career summary, you will find out what the job of A FPP Engineer is about and what it is like.
+In this career summary, you will find out what the job of a Fire-Prevention and Protection Engineer is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Fire-Prevention and Protection Engineers research causes of fires, determine fire protection methods, and design or recommend materials or equipment such as structural components or fire-detection equipment to assist organizations in safeguarding life and property against fire, explosion, and related hazards.

 FPP Engineers with little to no experience tend to make between $53170 and $67420 while the more experienced ones can earn over $116220 per year.